Trump: US locked and loaded for response to attack on Saudis

 However, he warned there could be a danger of Iran "overplaying" its hand.

-"There will be no political benefit for Trump in a meeting with Rouhani if this meeting sends the message that the U.S. simply surrendered to Iranian demands," he said.
+"There will be no political benefit for Trump in a meeting with Rouhani if this meeting sends the message that the U.S. simply surrendered to Iranian demands,"

-Miller reported from Washington.
-Associated Press writers Amir Vahdat in Tehran, Iran; Aya Batrawy in Dubai, United Arab Emirates; Bassem Mroue in Beirut and Samy Magdy in Cairo contributed to this report.

 Copyright 2019 Associated Press.
 All rights reserved.